johnranck.net

 Have begun to read a biobraphy of Pushkin, Russia's most famous & beloved poet.
 I got almost to the end of that book and began the Farseer trilogy by Robin Hobbs - I'm just beginning the first book of that (Feb.
 13, 2006) so it's time I posted it to this page.
 Quite a page turner.

 I'm now reading Can You Forgive Her by Trollope (the title link is to an etext version that you can get for free).
-Next up, the most recent Harry Potter book (if you don't want all the fancy schmancy FLASH stuff, use this link.).
+Next up, the most recent Harry Potter book.

 I'm now reading The Inner Game of Music, having recently finished The New H.N.I.C by Todd Boyd, who posits that hip-hop has replaced civil rights as the lingua franca of Black Power.